The Best Way to Learn Studio Lighting is by Doing It

 Today’s Post by Joe Farace

-One question that I’m often asked is where did I learn my studio lighting techniques?
-Over the past years I have attended many PPA conventions and listened to many program presenters who have inspired me and taught me a few things as well.
-This is especially true of lighting experts such as the late Dean Collins and Leon Kennamer.
-I also have attended some private photography workshops as well, but my experience with them has not proven to be as useful.
-But the one thing that has proven successful in advancing my learning experience is that I have shot many thousands of portraits in my home studios and well as those belonging to friends like Jack Dean.
-If you haven’t already figured it out from the title of this post, I’ll repeat it— I believe that the best way to learn studio lighting is by doing it.
+During that same time, I also attended some private photography workshops but my experience with them did not prove to be as useful.
+But the one thing that has proven successful in advancing my experience in working with portrait lighting is having shot many thousands of portraits in my home studios and well as those belonging to friends like Jack Dean’s.
+If you haven’t already figured it out from the title of this post, I’ll repeat it: I believe that the best way to learn studio lighting is by doing it.

 • It’s also helpful on the other end of the learning curve, when you can learn some of the smaller, more subtle techniques that will let you refine the portrait making skills that you’ve actively been practicing.
 In between, it’s learning by doing.
 The best way to get to Carnegie Hall, as the story goes is practice, practice and practice some more.